 ChurchofJesusChristTemples.org notes the Monticello Utah Temple was dedicated just 9 months and 22 days after its announcement.
 The temple was announced on October 4, 1997, and ground was broken shortly thereafter on November 17, 1997.
 The temple was dedicated on July 26, 1998.

 12. The number of temples has grown exponentially during President Nelson’s lifetime.

 In April 2020, Elder David A. Bednar shared the following in general conference:

-16. President Nelson has announced the second-most number of temples during his time as President of the Church.
+15. President Nelson has announced the most temples during his time as President of the Church.

 As stated earlier, since becoming President of the Church just three years ago, President Nelson has announced 100 temples.
 His April 2022 announcement put him just past President Gordon B. Hinckley, who announced 78 temples during his time as prophet.